iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.4/report.md

 > I tried contacting them, and my test was not showing up in their system so they could not give me a PIN.
 I used the link your provided and I also called when the link was telling me I wasn't in the system.<br> :date: __2020-12-14 14:54:23__

-> I installed this app at the beginning of November, and that was the only time it checked for exposures.
-What use is that?
-I could not find a way to manually check either.<br> :date: __2020-11-27 04:56:58__

-> Exposure last checked: October 31, 2020 8:15am.
-It's November 23 now.
-I thought this app was a great idea.
-But now I have some random app that is connected to my Bluetooth 24/7 and I'm deleting it.<br> :date: __2020-11-23 16:41:06__

 #### 1-star reviews